rune-l/Improved-Mortality-Forecasts-Using-Artificial-Intelligence/README.md

 Mortality data used in this thesis can be found at:
 Human Mortality Database.
 University of California, Berkeley (USA), and Max Planck Institute for Demographic Research (Germany).
 Available at www.mortality.org or www.humanmortality.de

+The package requires a data.frame that is named df_mx_all where all mortality rates are stored for all the countries.
+It must be saved in the data folder and the package must be recompiled with this data.frame.